authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 bimi-size      = bimi-dimension ("x" / "X") bimi-dimension bimi-dimension = \[FWS\](2DIGIT / 3DIGIT / 4DIGIT)\[FWS\]

-Indicator Discovery {#indicator_discovery}
+Indicator Discovery {#indicator-discovery}
 ----------------------------------

-As stated above, the BIMI mechanism uses DNS TXT records to advertise preferences.
+Through the [BIMI Assertion Record](#assertion-record-def), the BIMI mechanism uses DNS TXT records to advertise preferences.
 Preference discovery is accomplished via a method similar to the method used for [DMARC] records.
 This method, and the important differences between BIMI and [DMARC] mechanisms, are discussed below.

+Indicator Discovery is only attempted if the message authenticates per Receiver policy.

-To balance the conflicting requirements of supporting wildcarding, allowing subdomain policy overrides, and limiting DNS query load, Clients should employ the following lookup scheme for the appropriate BIMI record for the message:
+To balance the conflicting requirements of supporting wildcarding, allowing subdomain policy overrides, and limiting DNS query load, Protocol Clients should employ the following lookup scheme for the appropriate BIMI record for the message:

 1. Start with the DNS domain found in the RFC5322.From header in the message.
-Define this DNS domain as the Asserted Domain.
+Define this DNS domain as the Author Domain.

-2. If the message for which the indicator is being determined specifies a selector value, use this value for the selector (see #bimi-selector).
-Otherwise use the value 'default' for the selector
+2. If the message for which the indicator is being determined specifies a selector value in the [BIMI Selector Header](#bimi-selector), use this value for the selector.
+Otherwise the value 'default' MUST be used for the selector.

-3. Clients MUST query the DNS for a BIMI TXT record at the DNS domain constructed by concatenating the selector, the string '_bimi', and the Asserted Domain.
+3. Clients MUST query the DNS for a BIMI TXT record at the DNS domain constructed by concatenating the selector, the string '_bimi', and the Author Domain.
 A possibly empty set of records is returned.

 4. Records that do not start with a "v=" tag that identifies the current version of BIMI are discarded.

-5. If the set is now empty, the Client MUST query the DNS for a BIMI TXT record at the DNS domain constructed by concatenating the selector 'default', the string '_bimi', and the Organizational Domain (as defined in [DMARC]) corresponding to the Asserted Domain.
+5. If the set is now empty, the Client MUST query the DNS for a BIMI TXT record at the DNS domain constructed by concatenating the selector 'default', the string '_bimi', and the Organizational Domain (as defined in [DMARC]) corresponding to the Author Domain.
 A custom selector that does not exist falls back to default._bimi.\<organizationalDomain\>, and not \<selector\>._bimi.\<organizationalDomain\>.
 A possibly empty set of records is returned.

 6. Records that do not start with a "v=" tag that identifies the current version of BIMI are discarded.